ear-team/HAUPERT_MEE_2022/README.md

 This repository is archived on Zenodo: [![DOI](https://zenodo.org/badge/DOI/XXXX/zenodo.XXXXXX.svg)](https://doi.org/10.5281/zenodo.3530203)

-If the code, even partially, is used for other purpose please cite the paper `Haupert S., Sèbe F., Sueur J. Physics-based model to predict the acoustic detection distance of autonomous recorder units over the diel cycle and across seasons: insights from an Alpine and a Neotropical forest.
+If the code, even partially, is used for other purpose please cite the paper `Haupert S., Sèbe F., Sueur J. Physics-based model to predict the acoustic detection distance of terrestrial autonomous recorder units over the diel cycle and across seasons: insights from an Alpine and a Neotropical forest.
 Journal to be defined (XXXX)`

 ## Setup and usage